flybywiresim/docs/docs/beginner-guide/descent.md

 #### Step by step guide for descent planning:

-1. Read the STAR chart and determine if there are altitude and speed constraints which we need to consider.
+1. Read the STAR chart and determine if there are altitude and/or speed constraints which we need to consider.
 2. Consider the STAR and APPR route as optional and do not count on them to be flown and available for descending.
-ATC might want to vector us to a different runway or at least shortcut your approach but they won't be able to if we are still too high for to enter a final approach.<br/>
+ATC might want to vector us to a different runway or at least shortcut our approach.
+But they won't be able to if we are still too high for the final approach.<br/>
 3. Determine the first descent point you need to meet.
 This could be a STAR waypoint with an altitude constraint, the final approach fix altitude or the airport elevation itself.
 4. Calculate the required distance needed to descent to that waypoint with a standard descent rate of 3%.
 We can use the FlyByWire FlyPad in the cockpit or a simple rule of thumb calculation.
 (Details below)
 5. Use the MCDU PROG page's DIST function to read out the current distance to this waypoint.
 It is also possible to use the ECAM flight plan, maps or the NDs distance rings to help determining the current distance.